 How to Become a Music Entrepreneur

-Whether starting out as manager, artist or a publisher, the music industry has three components that you need to understand well to succeed.
+Whether starting out as rap artist, manager or publisher, the music industry has three components that you need to understand well to succeed.
 These includes;

 - Various rights which prevail in the music industry.